abhishekraj099/TruEstate/README.md

 # TruEstate Sales Management System

-A full-stack sales management system with advanced search, filtering, sorting, and pagination capabilities built for managing retail sales data.
+A full-stack sales management system with advanced search, filtering, sorting, analytics, and pagination capabilities built for managing retail sales data.

 ## Overview

-This application provides a comprehensive interface for viewing and analyzing sales transactions with real-time filtering, multi-criteria search, and efficient data pagination.
-It uses a React + Vite frontend and a Node.js + Express backend that operate on a CSV-based sample dataset loaded into memory.
+This application provides a comprehensive interface for viewing and analyzing sales transactions with real-time filtering, multi-criteria search, and efficient server-side pagination.
+The frontend is built with React + Vite and the backend uses Node.js + Express with MongoDB Atlas as the data store (data loaded from a CSV into the `sales` collection).

 ## Tech Stack